However, at several pinch points, the A50/A500 corridor is slow and unreliable, with average rush hour speeds below 20mph.

 We're also supporting shorter-term upgrade plans to the A50/A500 being taken forward by Highways England in its Road Investment Strategy.

-Once we've laid out the economic, environmental and social case for improving the A50/A500 corridor, more detailed work is required to establish a preferred package and sequence of interventions.
+Now that we've laid out the economic, environmental and social case for improving the A50/A500 corridor, more detailed work is required to establish a preferred package and sequence of interventions.

 Alongside this long-term, corridor approach, we will continue to make the case for the earliest possible completion of existing proposals around Etruria, Uttoxeter and the M6 Junction 15-16.